The information in this article applies to:

 Prior Home Designer version requirements can be found by accessing the System Requirements article.

-• Ideally, you want to see a Driver Date from within the past 6 months listed.
-If you're using a supported Intel graphics chip, the installed driver will need to have a date of October 2020 or newer.
+- Ideally, you want to see a Driver Date from within the past 6 months listed, especially if you're using a compatible Intel graphics model.

 Mac computers will not display a date here.